 Applying for Financial Aid

 You must be a US citizen, permanent resident or refugee to apply for need-based financial aid.
-The priority deadlines for completing your application for Federal Stafford, Graduate PLUS, and/or alternative loan funding are:
+The following are the financial aid priority deadlines.

 Completing your application by these dates will ensure that your loan funds will arrive at the beginning of the requested semester(s).